testRTC/watchRTCSDK-iOS/README.md

   <img height="160" src="https://avatars.githubusercontent.com/u/16746133?s=200&v=4" />
 </p>

-# watchRTCSDK-iOS
+# WatchRTC_SDK

-This repository contains the watchRTC iOS SDK binaries.
+This repository contains the WatchRTC_SDK iOS binaries.

 The SDK is geared towards those who want to collect WebRTC related data from an iOS app, log and analyze it as part of the testRTC environment.